ministryofjustice/cloud-platform-terraform-dynamodb-cluster/README.md

 ### Tags

 Some of the inputs are tags.
-All infrastructure resources need to be tagged according to the [MOJ techincal guidence](https://ministryofjustice.github.io/technical-guidance/standards/documenting-infrastructure-owners/#documenting-owners-of-infrastructure).
+All infrastructure resources need to be tagged according to the [MOJ technical guidance](https://ministryofjustice.github.io/technical-guidance/documentation/standards/documenting-infrastructure-owners.html#documenting-owners-of-infrastructure).
 The tags are stored as variables that you will need to fill out as part of your module.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|